-The SDC 1200, with the SDC 2000, augment operations at the BGCAPP Main Plant.
+The SDC 2000, with the SDC 1200, augment operations at the BGCAPP Main Plant.
 The three facilities operate under separate Resource Conservation and Recovery Act (RCRA) Permits and will be closed under separate closure plans.
-Each Closure Plan will have an associated CVQAPP to support verification that the BGCAPP HWMUs have been effectively decontaminated for their intended end-state.
-This plan is limited to the SDC 1200 and is a key component of 24915-70-G01-GGPT-00001, Attachment I - SDC 1200 Closure Plan, a part of the SDC 1200 RCRA permit.
+Each Closure Plan has an associated CVQAPP to support verification that the BGCAPP HWMUs have been effectively decontaminated for their intended end-state.
+This plan is limited to the SDC 2000 and is a key component of 24915-80-G01-GGPT-00001, Attachment I - SDC 2000 Closure Plan (CDRL A010), a part of the SDC 2000 RCRA permit.
 Groundwater sampling relevant to the three BGCAPP facilities will be performed in accordance with 24915-GEN-5PL-00-00018, Quality Assurance Project Plan for Closure Verification Groundwater Sampling, and is not addressed further in this plan.

 The objectives of closure are to clean close the facility in a manner that is protective of human health and the environment and to eliminate the possibility of any future releases.
-There are two major components to be addressed for industrial clean closure of the SDC 1200 facility: (1) closure performance standards and (2) closure verification.
-The closure performance standards identify the requirements or conditions that must be satisfied to close the facility in a manner that is protective of human health and the environment and are addressed in 24915-70-G01-GGPT-00001.
+There are two major components to be addressed for industrial clean closure of the SDC 2000 facility: (1) closure performance standards and (2) closure verification.
+The closure performance standards identify the requirements or conditions that must be satisfied to close the facility in a manner that is protective of human health and the environment and are addressed in 24915-80-G01-GGPT-00001, Attachment I - SDC 2000 Closure Plan (CDRL A010).
 Achieving industrial clean closure will require decontamination and removal of hazardous waste or hazardous constituents at concentrations that may be harmful to human health and/or the environment.
-This CVQAPP defines the methodology and quality requirements for execution of CVS which provides confirmation industrial clean closure criteria have been met.
+This CVQAPP defines the methodology and quality requirements for execution of CVS which provides confirmation that industrial clean closure criteria have been met.
+Sampling described here will also provide confirmation of closure in accordance with the Toxic Substance Control Act (TSCA) closure performance standards identified in 24915-80-G01-GGPT-00001, Attachment I - SDC 2000 Closure Plan (CDRL A010).